Overcoming the numerical sign problem in the Wigner dynamics via adaptive particle annihilation: Particle simulations of 6-D Wigner-Coulomb dynamics

-{\bf Stochastic variances}: In Figure \ref{comparison_SPADE_PAUM}, we set $\mathcal{E}_2[W_1](t)$ under PAUM as the baseline (black solid line).
-Indeed, the variances can be suppressed by either increasing the sample size $N_0$ or choosing smaller $\vartheta$.
-An inspiring finding is that $\mathcal{E}_2[W_1](t)$ under SPADE with $\vartheta = 0.003$ or $0.005$ always outperform those under PAUM, even with $N_0 = 1\times 10^9 \gg 4\times 10^6$.
-This actually manifests the huge advantage of adaptive partitioning over uniform one, especially with a relatively small sample size.
+{\bf Accuracy}: In Figs.~\ref{comparison_SPADE_PAUM_N} and \ref{comparison_SPADE_PAUM}, the results produced by PAUM are set as the baseline (black cross).
+The sign problem can be largely alleviated when PA is adopted, and can be further suppressed under larger sample size $N_0$.
+An inspiring finding is that $\mathcal{E}_2[W_1](t)$ and $\mathcal{E}_2[P_{xy}](t)$ under SPADE with $N_0 = 4\times10^7$ or $N_0 = 10^8$ always outperform those under PAUM with $N_0=10^8$, regardless of the choice of $\vartheta$.
+This actually manifests the advantage of adaptive partitioning over a uniform one, especially when the sample size $N_0$ is relatively small.

-{\bf Numerical energy}: The deviations of total energy are observed in all particle simulations since the cancelation of positive and negative particles may bring in some shifts in both kinetic energy and potential energy.
-Fortunately, it can be considerably ameliorated when $N_0$ increases or the partition level $K$ increases.
-This shall provide another evidence on the convergence of SPADE.
+{\bf Fluctuation in total energy}: The deviations of total energy are observed in all particle simulations.
+Although it seems difficult to eliminate them completely due to the mixture of stochastic noises and bias by PA, the fluctuations can be considerably ameliorated when SPADE is used, and can be further improved as either sample size $N_0$ or the partition level $K$ increases.
+This provides another evidence on the convergence of SPADE.

-{\bf Snapshots}: Particle simulations with either PAUM or SPADE can properly capture several important features of wavepackets, including the negative valley that manifest the uncertainty principle and the double-peak structure of wavepacket induced by the Coulomb collisions.
-Since $W_1(x, k, t)$ and $P_1(x, t)$ are reconstructed by a piecewise constant function \eqref{histogram} with spacings $\Delta x = 0.3, \Delta k = 0.1$, it may smooth the wavepackets and lead to some discrepancies in their crests (see Figure \ref{xdist_t12_theta003}).
-Nonetheless, the difference can be gradually compensated by either increasing the sample size or refining the adaptive partition, as clearly observed in Figure \ref{xdist_time_evolution}.
+{\bf Snapshots}: The particle methods with either PAUM or SPADE (under $\vartheta = 0.008$) can properly capture some fine structures of wavepackets as seen in Fig.~\ref{qcs_time_evolution}, including the location of negative valley that manifest the uncertainty principle, and the double-peak structure of wavepacket induced by the Coulomb collisions.
+Even small oscillating tails can be recovered by SPADE, albeit with small random noises, while the particle solutions by PAUM are evidently more noisy.
+In Fig.~\ref{xdist_time_evolution}, we also compare the projection $P_{x}(x_1, t)$ and find their coincidence with the deterministic solutions.
+Although some discrepancies are observed in their crests and near the left shoulder, they can be alleviated by refining the adaptive partition under smaller $\vartheta$.